GTO: Paradise Lost

-GTO: Paradise Lost (GTO パラダイス・ロスト, GTO Paradaisu Rosuto) is a Japanese manga series written and illustrated by Tooru Fujisawa.
-It is a sequel to the main Great Teacher Onizuka manga series.
-It was published in Kodansha's Weekly Young Magazine from April 2014 to February 2023, and was transferred to Magazine Pocket, where it ran from April to October 2024.
-Its chapters have been collected into twenty tankōbon volumes as of November 2022.
+GTO: Paradise Lost (GTO パラダイス・ロスト, GTO Paradaisu Rosuto) is a Japanese manga series written and illustrated by Tōru Fujisawa.
+It is a sequel to Fujisawa's Great Teacher Onizuka manga series.
+It was published in Kodansha's Weekly Young Magazine from April 2014 to February 2023, and was later transferred to the Magazine Pocket online platform, where it ran under the title GTO: Paradise Lost Kai from April to October 2024.
+Its chapters were first collected in 20 tankōbon volumes, and a republishing, under the GTO: Paradise Lost Kai title, started in July 2025, with 23 volumes released.

+Plot

+A sequel to the events of Great Teacher Onizuka, the story opens with Eikichi Onizuka serving time in prison.
+From his cell, Onizuka recounts the chain of events that led to his incarceration, centering on his role as assistant homeroom teacher for Class G at Holy Forest Academy, a newly established class composed of high school–aged celebrities and aspiring idols.
+The narrative unfolds as a framed story, with Onizuka explaining to his fellow inmates how his unorthodox teaching methods and involvement in the personal and professional scandals of his students escalated into a major incident.

+As he becomes entangled in the rivalries, media pressures, and hidden agendas surrounding Class G, Onizuka confronts exploitation within the entertainment industry while attempting to guide his students through their crises.
+The series chronicles these escalating troubles and adventures, gradually revealing how his efforts to protect and reform his students ultimately resulted in the circumstances that landed him behind bars.

 Publication

-Written and illustrated by Tooru Fujisawa, GTO: Paradise Lost is a sequel to the main Great Teacher Onizuka manga series.
-The manga began in Kodansha's seinen manga magazine Weekly Young Magazine on April 14, 2014.
-The manga has gone on hiatus several times; the series' first part finished in October 2017, and Fujisawa put the manga on hiatus, attributing it to a staff shortage.
+Written and illustrated by Tōru Fujisawa, GTO: Paradise Lost is a sequel to his Great Teacher Onizuka manga series.
+The manga started in Kodansha's seinen manga magazine Weekly Young Magazine on April 14, 2014.
+The manga went on hiatus several times; the series' first part finished in October 2017, and Fujisawa put the manga on hiatus, attributing it to a staff shortage.
 In June 2021, Fujisawa stated that GTO: Paradise Lost would be the last manga in the GTO series.
 The last chapter in Weekly Young Magazine was released on February 14, 2023.
-The series resumed publication in Magazine Pocket, under the title GTO: Paradise Lost Kai, on April 1, 2024, and finished on October 15 of the same year.
-Kodansha has collected its chapters into individual tankōbon volumes.
-The first volume was published on August 6, 2014.
-As of November 4, 2022, twenty volumes have been published.
+The series resumed publication on the Magazine Pocket online platform, under the title GTO: Paradise Lost Kai (GTO パラダイス・ロスト 改, GTO Paradaisu Rosuto Kai), on April 1, 2024, and finished on October 15 of the same year.
+An additional one-shot chapter, which will serve as the finale of the manga's Saejima story arc, is set to be published in Weekly Young Magazine on August 31, 2026.

+Kodansha first collected its chapters in 20 tankōbon volumes, released from August 6, 2014, to November 4, 2022.
+Kodansha later started republishing the volumes, under the title GTO: Paradise Lost Kai, on July 18, 2025.
+The 23rd and final volume was released on June 19, 2026.

-Crunchyroll published the manga digitally in English language.
-In April 2017, Kodansha USA announced the digital release of the manga.
+Crunchyroll published the manga digitally in English.
+In April 2017, Kodansha USA started publishing the volumes digitally.